RMS Admission: Complete Guide to Rashtriya Military School Admission

 Medical fitness is a non-negotiable requirement for final selection.
 Candidates who clear the written exam must pass a medical examination conducted by an authorised Military Medical Board.

-• Vision: Eyesight must meet the minimum prescribed standards.
-Colour blindness is typically disqualifying.
-Minor refractive errors may be acceptable depending on the latest standards.
+- Vision: Eyesight must meet the minimum prescribed standards; colour blindness is typically disqualifying, while minor refractive errors may be acceptable depending on current standards.

-• Hearing: Normal hearing in both ears.
-No significant hearing impairment.
+- Hearing: Normal hearing in both ears, with no significant hearing impairment.

-• Physical Structure: Height and weight must be appropriate for age.
-No flat feet (pes planus) or knock knees.
+- Physical Structure: Height and weight must be appropriate for age, with no flat feet (pes planus) or knock knees.

-• Dental: Good dental health; no severe decay or missing teeth that impairs function.
+- Dental: Good dental health, with no severe decay or missing teeth that impairs function.

-• Mental Health: No history of psychiatric illness or neurological disorders.
+- Mental Health: No history of psychiatric illness or neurological disorder.

-Medical standards are defined by the Ministry of Defence and may be updated.
-Parents are advised to get a preliminary medical check-up done before the medical examination date.
+Medical standards are defined by the Ministry of Defence and may be updated periodically.
+Parents are advised to get a preliminary medical check-up done before the official medical examination date, so any concern can be addressed in advance.

 Benefits of Studying in Rashtriya Military Schools

-• Sports and Physical Fitness: Extensive sports facilities, including cricket, football, athletics, shooting, swimming, and more.
+- Sports and Physical Fitness: Extensive sports facilities, including cricket, football, athletics, shooting, and swimming.

 How to Prepare for the RMS Entrance Exam